0x45z/0x45z.github.io/projects/SentinelHoneypot.md

 The development process for this project can be found here [here.](Link here)

+This document will showcase the SOC environment through triage and analysis of simulated and real cyberattacks.

 ## Demonstration with Simulated Cyberattacks

 In this section, various brute force attacks are demonstrated to show the attack process and the resulting alerts and logs in Microsoft Sentinel.